-We strongly advise against using the override to access apps specifically for Call of Duty: Warzone, and cannot guarantee the safety of your game account if you decide to go forth and apply it.
+We strongly advise against using the override to access apps specifically for Call of Duty: Warzone / Black Ops Cold War, and cannot guarantee the safety of your game account if you decide to go forth and apply it.

-If you are absolutely certain you wish to use Overwolf with Windows Insider, you can use the following override steps that will allow you to run Overwolf and all of its features:
+If you are absolutely certain you wish to use Overwolf with Windows Insider, you can use the following override methods, depending on whether you're installing Overwolf for the first time, or already have Overwolf installed:

 - Close Overwolf (if running)